random82/blog/_posts/2016-04-14-learnings-from-an-inception.md

 ideas that were increasing complexity of our definitions.
 On the other hand, I'm not sure if confidence put in them was growing along with increasing complexity.

-Could we have a simple deinfition that would help us go in the first sprint?
+Could we have a simple definition that would help us go in the first sprint?
 I don't know.
 After 2 hours, most of room energy was gone, some people were still arguing about semantics and we had to cut the discussion.